Summary:

 The Inspection Report Should Work for You

-Your inspection report should feel clear.
+Your inspection report should be clear.
 It should also feel thorough.

 Professional home inspection reports are typed.
-They include photos.
+They include photos and video.
 They explain findings in plain language.
 Most quality reports exceed 30 pages.
 Short reports often lack detail.
 That lack of detail can cost buyers later.

-Before hiring any inspector, ask to see a sample report.
+Before hiring any building inspector, property inspector, or home inspector, ask to see a sample report.